Bridging the Skills Gap: How AI-Driven Corporate Learning Secures Workforce Agility

 • Higher employee engagement

-• Lower training costs in the long run
+• Lower long-term training costs

 • Improved knowledge retention